i-godz/Data-Warehouse-Notes/Dimension Modeling/Dimension Modeling.md

 - Contains detailed data at the most granular level.
 - Each record represents a transaction.
 - Continuously updated in real-time as new transactions occur.
-- High data volume.
+- Stores high data volume.
 #### 2.1- Periodic
 - Records measurements at regular time intervals either on daily, weekly or monthly basis.
 - Each record represent the aggregated metric for that period.
 - Updated periodically at the end of each reporting period.
-- Low data volume.
+- Stores low data volume.
 #### 3.1- Accumulating
-- Record a running total of metrics to track commutative measurement like year-to-date totals.
+- Record a running total of metrics to track commutative measurement like year-to-date, month-to-date, quarter-to-date totals.
 - Each record represents the total from the beginning of time to that snapshot date.
 - Updated incrementally as new transactions occur or new data becomes available.
-- Historical data.
+- Stores historical data.
+#### 3.4 Factless
+- Unlike other fact tables, a factless fact table does not contain any quantitative metrics or measures.
+- Instead of numerical data, it captures events, occurrences, or relationships between different dimensions.
+- Common examples include tracking events such as customer interactions, website clicks, student enrollments, or product relationships (e.g., which products are often purchased together).

 ### 2- Facts Columns
 #### 2.1- Additive